schar/comp-sem/exercises/week1.md

     system and having any difficulties, let me know.

-    If you're on a Mac and feeling adventurous, you can **instead** install Haskell via a package manager (Homebrew is lit).
-To brew Haskell, open a Terminal window (accessible via Spotlight search), paste the following, and then press `Enter`:
+    If you're on a Mac and feeling adventurous, you can **instead** install Haskell via a package manager. [`Homebrew`](http://brew.sh), for example, is lit.
+To Brew Haskell, open a Terminal window (accessible via Spotlight search), paste the following, and then press `Enter`:

     ```bash
     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"